shi-mika/healthhub/README.md

 # CIPHERS_Finals

 # Title: HealthHub - Your One-Stop Healthcare App
-# Description: HealthHub is a comprehensive healthcare mobile application designed to provide easy access to healthcare services and products.
+# Description: HealthHub is a comprehensive healthcare mobile application designed to provide easy access to healthcare products.
-  # With HealthHub, users can order lab tests, medicines, and book appointments with specialist doctors from the comfort of their homes.
+  # With HealthHub, users can order medicines from the comfort of their homes.
   # The app also features a wealth of health-related articles to help users stay informed about various health conditions and treatments.

 # Functionalities: